SweetLakePHP/SweetLakePHP/README.md

 This repository contains a Vagrantfile.
 This means that is uses [Vagrant](http://www.vagrantup.com) to automatically create a virtual machine on your system.
 _Unfortunately, Ansible does not work that well with Vagrant on Windows, so don't even try unless you know what you're doing.
 Installing a local webserver is a lot less painful_

+**Ansible Galaxy:**
+In the root of the project, enter the command:

+    ansible-galaxy -r ansible/ansible-galaxy.txt -p ansible --force

+**Vagrant:**
 In the root of the project, enter the command:

     vagrant up